8 common mistakes new business owners make – and how to avoid them

 7. Being emotional

-Sometimes it can be difficult to distance yourself from your new business, but it would be a big mistake if you let the business world and emotional world overlap.
+Sometimes, it can be difficult to distance yourself from your new business, but it would be a big mistake to let the business and emotional worlds overlap.

-Your business is your favourite child but it’s also your source of income, and you need to treat it rationally.
-If you let your emotions cloud your judgement you’ll end up making business decisions that are based on emotion… and that’s never good for business.
+Your business is your favourite child, but it’s also your source of income, and you need to treat it rationally.
+If you let your emotions cloud your judgement, you’ll make business decisions based on emotion, and that’s never good for business.

-It’s good practice for every new business owner to look at the cold hard facts when making a decision, and as much as possible taking some time to weigh up the pros and cons.
+It’s good practice for every new business owner to consider the cold, hard facts when making a decision and, as much as possible, take some time to weigh up the pros and cons.
 Decide in haste, regret at leisure.

 8. Not seeking financial help in time

-So have you thought about what you’ll do if you need further investment to enable you to expand, or to help your business through a lean time?
+Have you considered what you’ll do if you need further investment to expand or to help your business through a lean period?

-These days there are many are different funding options available to businesses.
-Well-established financing options such as a bank loan or overdraft and invoice finance are complemented by a growing range of alternative forms of finance such as crowd funding, Peer-to-Peer lending and business cash advances.
+These days, there are many different funding options available to businesses.
+Well-established financing options such as a bank loan or overdraft and invoice finance are complemented by a growing range of alternative forms of finance, such as crowdfunding, Peer-to-Peer lending, and business cash advances.

 Each solution has its benefits and drawbacks so a bit of research will stand you in good stead.
 By being aware of your options, and contacting potential sources of business finance in good time, you will be in a stronger position to find the best solution.